 3. Contingent liabilities and commitments

-Details of contingent liabilities and commitments of CITIC limited as at 31 December 2015 are set out in Note 46 to the consolidated financial statements.
+Details of contingent liabilities and commitments of CITIC Limited as at 31 December 2016 are set out in Note 46 to the consolidated financial statements.

 4. Pledged loan

-Details of cash and bank deposits, inventories and fixed assets pledged as security for CITIC Limited’s loan as at 31 December 2015 are set out in 41(d) to the consolidated financial statements.
+Details of cash and deposits, inventories, trade and other receivables, fixed assets and intangible assets pledged as security for CITIC Limited’s loan as at 31 December 2016 are set out in Note 41(d) to the consolidated financial statements.

 5. Credit ratings